 Knowing this symbolic code is very useful in interpreting ancient myths from an allegorical perspective, however, it’s not a straightforward task because the layering of symbolism within theological frameworks can be quite complex.
 The fact that male characters can represent both the Spirit and Earth realms, and female characters can represent both Soul and Ether realms, means there is plenty of room for error.
 Careful examination of other cues needs to be conducted.
 With this in mind, I suspect Helen is representative of Ether.
 The reason being is that she has divine parents but she marries mortals.
-In other words, her role is symbolic of Earth matter “marrying” Ether, moreover, and aspect of Ether that has links to the Soul qualities of Beauty and Love (Aphrodite).
+In other words, her role is symbolic of Earth matter “marrying” Ether, moreover, an aspect of Ether that has links to the Soul qualities of Beauty and Love (Aphrodite).

 Other female characters of interest in the story of Helen of Troy, Hera, Athena, and Aphrodite, are more likely to be representatives of Soul qualities because their characteristics are more complex and have significant emotional components.

 The nature of the Soul is potentially the most contentious because, as Plato tells us, it was the most disputed topic amongst philosophers.
-Variations between versions of myths confirm different sects or cults viewed the nature of Soul life quite differently.
-On face value it can be difficult to see the squabbling that went on between various schools of thought, especially when contemporary researchers try to harmonise storylines (like psychoanalysis practices) instead of appreciating dissimilarities.
+Variations between myths confirm different sects or cults viewed the nature of Soul life quite differently.
+On face value it can be difficult to see the squabbling that went on between various schools of thought, especially when contemporary researchers try to harmonise storylines instead of appreciating differences.
 It is within the subtle differences in the presentation of characters between authors that differing opinions can be seen.
 For example, some texts emphasise Aphrodite as a being the personification of platonic Love while others focused more on her as a Love connected to sexual desire.
 The situation is a bit like various sects of Christianity attributing variations of qualities to God, Jesus, Mary, and so forth.

 Getting back to Helen of Troy, how do these insights help to define beauty?